-How To choose Paint Colors In An Open Floor Plan
+How To Choose Paint Colors For An Open Floor Plan

 Open floor plans are a great way to go.
 They can give the illusion of even more space, and allow everyone to feel involved in what’s going on.
 Let’s not forget the great hosting potential of an open floor plan!
 Interested in some inspiration for paint colors for an open floor plan?